 Sweet marjoram is a well known herb used in the kitchen to flavor various culinary dishes.
+It has flavors of pine and citrus that go well with soup, salad, and vegetables.
 Marjoram essential oil, a powerful medicine, is extracted by steam distillation from the leaves and flowering tops of the plants.
 It has a warm, slightly spicy scent that is very useful in aromatherapy.

 Marjoram essential oil is used to treat headaches, migraines, spasms, nervous ticks, sore throat, colds, bronchitis, asthma, menstrual pain, insomnia, fungal infections, acne, toothache, constipation, flatulence, indigestion, upset stomach, dizziness, and circulation problems.

 Marjoram essential oil is calming and warming.
 It is especially useful when helping the elderly overcome chills due to cold weather and poor circulation.

 Marjoram essential oil can be used a gentle rub for muscle aches, swollen joints, bruises, sprains, and arthritis.
 Always dilute with a good cold pressed carrier oil such as olive oil, almond oil, safflower oil, or walnut oil.

 Marjoram essential oil calms the central nervous system and is sometimes used to treat motion sickness.
 Marjoram essential oil relaxes the body and comforts the mind.
 It is used in aromatherapy to relieve anxiety, stress, and deep emotional trauma.

 Marjoram can be used to treat hyperactivity although it should not be used in excess or for long periods of time.
 Marjoram can slow the mental process and delay learning abilities if abused.
 Due to its relaxing properties, marjoram is known to diminish sexual desire.